BF556/Other/Filament Spooler/README.txt

 It can be mounted to a board or the included base.

 Hardware:
-Hub Screws:  3 - #6x1/2" sheet metal screws
+Hub Screws:  3 - #6 x 1/2" sheet metal screws

 Base Mounting:
 2 - #6 x 1/2" Machine Screws